libretro-thumbnails/libretro-thumbnails/README.md

 ## Image Guidelines

+### Goals

+- __Quality.__ The goal is to have a library of archival quality snaps (in-game screenshots) that represents the look and spirit of each game, for the benefit and pleasure of all users.
+- __Visual identification while browsing__.
+    - A good screenshot should help to quickly distinguish a game from other similar games, and from other installments within its own series.
+    - A particular screenshot is not a good choice if it can easily be mistaken for the game's sequel or prequel, for example.

 ### Resolution
   - Images with native width larger than 512px should be scaled down to 512px wide
   - Images with native width of 512px or less should be added as-is